Skip to main content

 receiving priority information from the application.
 PCEPoQ

-separates streams into control and data channels, assigning
+separates streams into control and data channels, assigning different

-higher priority processing.
+priority processing.

-6. Network migration
+6. Network Migration

 QUIC connections are not strictly bound to a single network path.

-Connection migration uses connection identifiers to allow
+Connection migration uses connection identifiers to allow connections

-inherits this feature, allowing PCC over QUIC to conduct network
+allowing PCC over QUIC to conduct network migration.
+PCE over QUIC

-migration.
-PCE over QUIC should not identify PCC over QUIC by
+should not identify PCC over QUIC by network address but rather use

-different PCC over QUIC instances.
+connection identifiers to recognize different PCC over QUIC

 7. Flow Control